-I'll admit it; I fall victim to having a boring song title very often.
+I'll admit it; I often fall victim to having a boring song title.
 Songwriter's often play it too safe when it comes to titles.
 We want their title to be easy to remember, easy to google, or easy to hear in the song, usually the song's hook.
 There's nothing too wrong with creating those safe and boring song titles, but you want to jump out of the box with your ideas every once in a while to come up with catchy song names.
 Or you can go full risk and make all your song titles creative!

-The way to get creative ideas flowing is way more simple than you'd think.
+The way to get creative ideas flowing is way more straightforward than you'd think.
 Remember the Five W's and H from grade school?
 Apply this method to figure out your song's story, and you'll open the gate to a world of ideas for your song title that will take you far from the general restrictions of your usual thinking.

 Related Post: How To Name A Song

-A basic, yet creative idea could be to describe what is happening in your song.
+A basic yet creative idea could be to describe what is happening in your song.
 For example, if you're writing a pop song where a guy is trying to get a girl's number, the song could be called "Hit On In The Club".

 If your song is a sad song that tells very abstract details about heartbreak and love loss, your song could simply be called "Tears" or "Ouch".
 If you're ranting about the lack of justice for a community, your song could be simply called "I'm pissed".
 You could take an even more basic approach with the "what" question and call your song something simplistic like "Word On A Paper" or "A Song I Sang".